 Truck-the-World started in July 2015 with a 6 weeks trip to Iran via Austria, Italy, Greece, Turkey, Georgia, Armenia, Azerbaijan.
 Almost 10.000 km in total without any technical problem, a new experience.
 We returned home for business by air.

 We were happy to enter Iran and to meet friendly people and officials.

 THANKS A LOT TO A WONDERFUL COUNTRY AND BELOVED FRIENDS

-Our route will take about five years and 60.000 km in total.
-It requires elaborate logistics for truck storage and maintenance as well as airports, ferries and cargo ships all over this world.
-We are optimistic and communicating people knowing a lot of folks world wide.
+Our route will take about five years and more than 100.000 km in total.
+It requires elaborate logistics for truck storage and maintenance as well as for visa, airports, ferries and cargo ships plus vehicle import export all over this world.
+We are optimistic and communicative people knowing a lot of folks world wide.

 A group of 10 befriended globe trotters in 5 vehicles visited Lac Er Reched, said Lost Lake, in the middle of Tunesian Sahara south of Douz and Ksar Ghilane.

 Starting down to Douz into that Sahara triangle between Algeria and Libya, actually restricted area.
 It covers parts of the eastern tail of famous Grand Erg Oriental in Algeria vanishing in Barchan type of dunes.